Dhracko/bakers_cake/static/readme_docs/test.md/test.md

 - Python - All code was run through [PEP8](http://pep8online.com/).All code is PEP8 compliant.

-## Testing Against User Stories

-The below goes through of the user stores listed in the UX section of the [README.md](https://github.com/Dhracko/bakers_cake/blob/master/README.md).

-**As a user, I want:**

-1.
 ## Manual Testing

 I have detailed the manual testing undertaken during the development stage to ensure that the design is responsive and free of bugs.